-This endpoint requires a Enterprise plan.
+This endpoint requires a Growth or Enterprise plan.
 Learn more.

 Returns